ProtoMIL: Multiple Instance Learning with Prototypical Parts for Whole-Slide Image Classification: Abstract

 \section{Abstract}

-Multiple Instance Learning (MIL) gains popularity in many real-life machine learning applications due to its weakly supervised nature.
-However, the corresponding effort on explaining MIL lags behind, and it is usually limited to presenting instances of a bag that are crucial for a particular prediction.
-In this paper, we fill this gap by introducing ProtoMIL, a novel self-explainable MIL method inspired by the case-based reasoning process that operates on visual prototypes.
-Thanks to incorporating prototypical features into objects description, ProtoMIL unprecedentedly joins the model accuracy and fine-grained interpretability, which we present with the experiments on five recognized MIL datasets.
+The rapid development of histopathology scanners allowed the digital transformation of pathology.
+Current devices fastly and accurately digitize histology slides on many magnifications, resulting in whole slide images (WSI).
+However, direct application of supervised deep learning methods to WSI highest magnification is impossible due to hardware limitations.
+That is why WSI classification is usually analyzed using standard Multiple Instance Learning (MIL) approaches, that do not explain their predictions, which is crucial for medical applications.
+In this work, we fill this gap by introducing ProtoMIL, a novel self-explainable MIL method inspired by the case-based reasoning process that operates on visual prototypes.
+Thanks to incorporating prototypical features into objects description, ProtoMIL unprecedentedly joins the model accuracy and fine-grained interpretability, as confirmed by the experiments conducted on five recognized whole-slide image datasets.